Best of Central Asia Tour

 Registan square in Samarkand

-Leaving Penjikent behind this morning, we head west and make for the border and our forth country, Uzbekistan.
-Before crossing we stop off at the UNESCO site of Sarazm, dating back to the 4th century BC and bearing evidence of one of the first settlements in Tajikistan, possibly even Central Asia.
-Continuing onto the border, we cross on foot before picking up our Uzbek bus and making the short drive onto the much-fabled city of Samarkand, where we arrive in the late morning.
+Leaving Penjikent behind this morning, we head west and make for the border to return to Uzbekistan.
+Before crossing the border we stop off at the UNESCO site of Sarazm, dating back to the 4th century BC and bearing evidence of one of the first settlements in Tajikistan, possibly even Central Asia.
+Continuing onto the border, we cross on foot before meeting our Uzbek guide Bekhruz again and making the short drive onto the much-fabled city of Samarkand, where we arrive in the late morning.

 Sublime Samarkand was the capital of the Timurid Empire; Timur was one of history’s greatest conquerors.
 His vast empire rivaled any, stretching across the Eurasian steppe.
 He ruled his kingdom with an iron fist, whilst at the same time patronizing the arts and literature.
 Much of the architectural heritage from this period has been preserved, allowing us to see how the city might have been at the peak of Timur’s power.